The Complete Guide to Getting a Modular Home Loan in 2025

 Can you get a mortgage for a modular home in Canada?

-What is modular lending?
+What is a modular home loan?

 Key Takeaways